hello2sangyun/Dovie/replit.md

   - Eliminated remaining geolocation API calls in useWeather.tsx hook
   - Replaced location-based weather with default Seoul weather data
   - No location permissions are now requested by the application
+- June 16, 2025: Completely removed weather functionality:
+  - Deleted useWeather.tsx hook and all weather-related imports
+  - Removed weather background patterns and CSS animations from index.css
+  - Eliminated Weather API monitoring from AdminPage.tsx
+  - Cleaned up all weather icons and UI components from ChatArea.tsx
+  - Application no longer has any weather-related features

 ## User Preferences